Martin compactifications of affine buildings: Introduction

 which leads to the Martin kernels

-We are now in position to define the Martin embedding associated to $p$ and to the parameter $\zeta$.
-Let us denote by $\calB_\zeta(V_g)$ the set of positive $\zeta$-superharmonic functions on $V_g$ (i.e. functions $f$ on $V_g$ such that $Af \leqslant \zeta f$), normalized to take value $1$ at the origin $o$.
+We are now in position to define the Martin embedding associated with the transition function $p$ and to the real parameter $\zeta$.
+Let us denote by $\calB_\zeta(V_g)$ the set of positive $\zeta$-superharmonic functions on $V_g$ ({\it i.e.} functions $f$ on $V_g$ such that $Af \leqslant \zeta f$), normalized to take value $1$ at the origin $o$.
 The set $\calB_\zeta(V_g)$ endowed with the topology of pointwise convergence is a compact second countable Hausdorff space, thus it is metrizable.
 The corresponding Martin embedding is the map

+which can be shown to be injective with discrete image, and $\Aut(\scrX)$-equivariant for a suitably defined projective action on $\calB_\zeta(V_g)$ (see formula \eqref{eq - proj action}).
+Such an embedding with these properties is a typical map we will use in this paper in order to define compactifications in the sense of Section \ref{sec:11}.
+The closure of the image of $\iota_\zeta$, which we denote by $\clr{\scrX}_{M, \zeta}$, is called the Martin compactification of $\scrX$ (associated with $p$ and to the parameter $\zeta \geqslant \varrho$).
+The following theorem collects the main results of our paper.